Abhishekjat004/Predusk-Technology/README.md

 ### What I do next:

-1. Control Token Usage (Gemini Limits):
+**1. Control Token Usage (Gemini Limits):**
+a.
 Keep chunk size 300–500 tokens → avoids hitting the 1,048,576 token input limit.
+b.
 Use batch embedding (embed multiple chunks per request) to save requests.
+c.
 Cache embeddings locally → don’t re-embed the same text again.
+d.
 For answers, set max_output_tokens=512–1024 (don’t always allow 8,192).

-2. Manage Request Quota:
+**2. Manage Request Quota:**
+a.
 Gemini: Stay below ~1,500 requests/day → process documents in batches (not one request per small chunk).
+b.
 Cohere: Because rerank = only 10 requests/min, use it only for important queries (not every query).
+c.
 Pinecone: Monitor read/write units → stay within 100k–300k vectors (free storage).

-3. Efficient Retrieval Strategy:
+**3. Efficient Retrieval Strategy:**
+a.
 First use Pinecone (top_k=10) to fetch relevant chunks.
+b.
 If requests are cheap (not hitting limits), use Cohere Rerank on those 10 → keep best 3–5.
+c.
 If hitting limits, skip Cohere and directly send Pinecone’s top 5 to Gemini.

 **---------------------------------------------------------------------------------------------------------------------------------------------------------**
 ### 📊 Minimal Evaluation